-Reflexology with Luxury Pedicure: 1 hour 45 minutes (approximately whilst I fine tune the treatment)
+Reflexology with Luxury Pedicure: 1 hour 30 minutes

 Pedicure is not usually a part of reflexology, however, taking time for yourself is an important part of your wellbeing.
 A pedicure added to your reflexology treatment adds that extra bit of TLC as you take some time for you.
 Many clients have enjoyed the inclusion of this “luxury element”.
 After consultation and assessment of your hands or feet, an individual treatment package will be formulated including:

-- Foot soak or hot oil treatment using a bespoke aromatherapy blend where appropriate
+- Foot soak or hot oil treatment where appropriate

-- Exfoliation using an in-house blended scrub tailored to your skin’s needs, plus filing to address areas of hard skin
+- Exfoliation using either the Weleda Birch Body Scrub or in-house blended scrub tailored to your skin’s needs, plus filing to address areas of hard skin

 - File, shape and tidy of nails and cuticles